Open Market Option

-The Open Market Option (or OMO) was introduced as part of the 1975 United Kingdom Finance Act and allows someone approaching retirement to ‘shop around’ for a number of options to convert their pension pot into an annuity, rather than simply taking the default rate offered by their pension provider.
+The Open Market Option (or OMO) is a British government regulation that allows someone approaching retirement in the United Kingdom to ‘shop around’ for a number of options to convert their pension pot into an annuity, rather than simply taking the default rate offered by their pension provider.
+The option was introduced as part of the 1975 United Kingdom Finance Act.